gasgiant/Markup-Attributes/README.md

 _ShaderLab only_

-When added to any property tells `MarkedUpShaderGUI` to draw Render Queue and Double Sided Global Illumination properties below the inspector.
+Tells `MarkedUpShaderGUI` to draw Render Queue, Enable Instancing (if applicable) and Double Sided Global Illumination properties below the inspector.

 ```javascript
 [DrawSystemProperties]